Program in Biomedical Sciences

 - Enroll in Scott Barolo’s section, #027

-- Choose the number of credits (3-4) to reach at least 9 total credits (no more than 12 overall).
+- Choose the number of credits (3-4) to bring your total to at least 9 total credits (no more than 12 overall).

 - To change the number of credit hours, you must edit the course.
-Do not drop PIBS 600 without consulting Michelle DiMondo.
+Do not drop PIBS 600 without consulting Michelle Melis.

-- List of PIBS faculty who are actively looking for graduate students
+- List of PIBS faculty who are actively seeking rotation students in 2020-21 (coming soon)

 - PIBS faculty search page

 - Our best advice is to talk to students, faculty, staff, and program advisors about your research interests and which labs/mentors might be a good fit for you.

 Make contact with faculty whose research interests you.
 Set up a meeting to discuss potential research projects, the lab environment, the mentor’s philosophy for research and mentoring, and both of your expectations and goals for a research rotation.

 Once you and a PIBS faculty member have agreed on a rotation, set up a meeting (this will probably be via Zoom) to fill out and discuss the PIBS Fall Rotation Worksheet together.
 Then email the completed form to Michelle Melis, your rotation mentor, and your program advisor(s).